Gayathri-0809/flask-microblog/README.md

 * Learned Flask basics
 * Understood Jinja templating
 * Built dynamic web pages
+* Implemented form handling in Flask
+* Learned CSRF protection
+* Implemented validation and user input handling
 * Managed project using Git & GitHub

 ---

----

-💡 This is part of my journey to become a skilled developer in Python and web technologies.
+💡 This project is part of my journey to become a skilled developer in Python, web development, and cybersecurity.